 Any soul with a penchant for the strange and unusual has heard of Beetle House.
 Founder Zach Neil opened the first location in New York and brought it to the City of Angels in 2017.
 The restaurant and bar pay homage to the macabre and keep the spooky spirit alive year-round.
 All, from the ambience and décor to the menu and cocktails, is inspired by figures such as Tim Burton, Edgar Allan Poe, Bram Stoker and Alfred Hitchcock.
 Horror, the goth aesthetic and the bizarre are exuded at each corner.
 Here, every day is Halloween.

-The establishment recently moved from its original location to a new and bigger spot, offering more delectable dark delights.
-The revamped lounge made its grand debut on June 29th and I recently paid a visit.
+The establishment moved from its original location to a new and bigger spot, offering more delectable dark delights.
+The revamped lounge made its grand debut on June 29th, 2019 and I paid a visit.

 Before entering the main bar, a woman clad in black greeted patrons.
 She explained to us that we must conjure Beetlejuice to gain entrance into what lay beyond the bookcase.
 We chanted “Beetlejuice” three times in unison and the portal opened.

 Stepping inside, I was absolutely transported.
 Dark artwork inspired by Tim Burton characters hung on walls, soft red and purple lighting imbued the restaurant and Edward Scissorhands interacted with guests.
 One of the qualities that makes Beetle House so special is that it does an excellent job of immersing people in the experience.
 Don’t be surprised to see Beetlejuice, the Joker or Catwoman parading around.
 The master of ceremonies, Richard Lael Lillard, who is also an impeccable Willy Wonka, ensured everyone was having the best time possible, entertaining with his wit and clever tongue.